-Asseco Business Solutions S.A. is exposed to various types of risks arising from the macroeconomic situation in Poland as well as from microeconomic situation within its own organization.
+Asseco Business Solutions S.A. is exposed to various types of risks arising either from the macroeconomic situation in Poland or from the microeconomic situation within its own organization.
 The main market factors that may have an adverse impact on the Company's financial performance are: (i) fluctuations in foreign exchange rates against the Polish złoty and (ii) changes in market interest rates.